-Older adults, particularly those with dementia, can also develop delirium — a new aggravation of the mental state — as a result of a urinary tract infection.
-In fact, sometimes new or worsened confusion can be the only outward sign of a UTI or other infection.
+Older adults, particularly those with dementia, can also develop delirium — a further aggravation of the mental state — as a result of a urinary tract infection.
+Sometimes new or worsened confusion can be the only outward sign of a UTI or other infection.
 It’s a good idea to suppose UTI whenever an older person is having uncomfortable urination or new incontinence.
 In these cases, make sure the person is seen within 24 hours by his or her doctor or by an urgent care facility.

 Doctors first decide if the infection is just in the bladder or has spread to the kidneys and how severe it is.
 For a simple bladder infection, patients take antibiotics for 3 days (women) or 7 – 14 days (men).
 For a bladder infection with complications — such as pregnancy or diabetes or a mild kidney infection–patients will usually take antibiotics for 7 – 14 days.

 Some people have urinary tract infections that do not go away with treatment or keep coming back.
 These are called chronic UTIs.
 If you have a chronic UTI, you may need stronger antibiotics or take medicine for a longer time.
 Surgery is needed if the infection is caused by a problem with the structure of the urinary tract.
 Read more about home remedies for UTI.